claireyow-00706/sql-database-portfolio/README.md

 # sql-database-portfolio
 A collection of SQL scripts focusing on relational database design, data manipulation queries, and table architectures.

+!!!!Disclaimer: Some are created whilst following YouTube tutorials from professional data analysts!!!!

 # SQL Database Architecture & Querying Portfolio

 Welcome to my SQL data portfolio.
 This repository showcases my foundational work in Structured Query Language (SQL).
 I am currently focused on building my proficiency in relational database design and basic query execution using DBeaver.